How to apply to open a special free school

 D1 – curriculum plan

-Within this section, all applicants will be assessed on the quality of their plans and the extent to which they meet the relevant school specification.
-We will be looking for an ambitious, affordable, and deliverable curriculum plan, which is consistent with the vision, pupil intake and financial plan.
+Within section D1, all applicants will be assessed on the quality of their plans and the extent to which they meet the relevant school specification.
+We look for an ambitious, affordable, and deliverable curriculum plan, which is consistent with the vision, pupil intake and the financial plan.

 You should provide a rationale for your proposed approach, which should be supported by published data and research.

-• complete table D1i in the application form showing a list of subjects to be offered with the number of hours spent per week on each (you do not need to provide sample timetables)
+- a list of subjects to be offered with the number of hours spent per week on each, by completing table D1i (do not provide sample timetables)

-• offer a broad and balanced curriculum that includes English, mathematics and science – we will also look at how you prepare children for the next stage in their lives
+- evidence of a broad and balanced curriculum that includes English, mathematics and science – we also look at how you prepare children for the next stage in their lives

-• demonstrate an ambitious curriculum approach, which takes into account the expected pupil intake and their needs
+- evidence of an ambitious curriculum approach, which takes into account the expected pupil intake and is accessible to their needs

-• set out your approach to teaching and learning – specifically, how this will ensure the curriculum is delivered in a robust and effective manner, meeting the needs of the expected intake
+- an outline of your approach to teaching and learning and how this will ensure the curriculum is delivered in a robust and effective manner, meeting the needs of the expected intake

-• provide evidence that you will ensure safeguarding, good behaviour and good attendance and that any health needs will be met
+- evidence that you will ensure safeguarding, good behaviour, and good attendance and that any health needs will be met

-If you already have at least one open state-funded or independent special school of the same phase and type that you are proposing, your application should include:
+If you already have at least one open state-funded or independent special school of the same phase and catering for the same type of need that you are proposing, your application should include:

-• pupils requiring literacy and numeracy intervention, including those with EAL who are at the early stages of learning English
+- pupils requiring literacy and numeracy intervention, including those with English as an additional language (EAL) who are at the early stages of learning English

 If you have multiple strong schools of the same phase and type as the new school you are proposing, you can compare the intake of the new school with one of your existing schools or the whole cohort of your trust.